 Shrines & temples: respectful in three steps

-You’ll see many on your trip to Japan; follow the these simple steps and you’ll be fine.
+You’ll see many on your trip to Japan; following these simple steps is all it takes to get it right.

 My Top Tip!
-If i’m unsure, I watch one person for ten seconds, then copy their actions.
+If I’m unsure, I watch one person for ten seconds, then copy what they do.

 Torii & approach

-Do this: Bow lightly before passing; walk slightly left or right of the centre.
+Do this: bow lightly before you pass, and walk slightly to the left or right of the centre.

 Is Kyoto on your list, follow this Kyoto 2-day itinerary with map and costs